 Like most of Tallinn, this passage’s architecture has largely been untouched since the founding of the city.
 Still, St. Catherine’s Passage somehow feels especially traditional.
 Handicrafts, clothing stores, and more can be found in small shops dotting the alleyway, a perfect stop for souvenir shopping.

 In keeping with its hipster startup credential, Estonia has a vibrant craft beer scene.
 There are countless places to enjoy a great beer in the city, and most restaurants will have a decent selection of craft beer.

-I loved eating at Leif because they actually have a beer and food pairing menu — including suggestions on what beers to pair with dessert (stout and creme brulee — hello, genius).
+I loved eating at Leib because they actually have a beer and food pairing menu — including suggestions on what beers to pair with dessert (stout and creme brulee — hello, genius).
 I tried a delicious IPA, which went perfectly with my vegetarian sweet potato and mushroom salad.

 If you really love craft beer, there are craft beer tasting tours you can do to sample the best of Estonia’s microbreweries.

 Explore Soviet history at the Viru Hotel and Museum